Skip to main content

 Chapssaltteok

-Glutinous rice cake filled with sweet red bean paste, coated with rice powder.
-Chewy and sweet traditional dessert.
+A chewy glutinous rice cake filled with sweet red bean paste and dusted in rice powder.
+Sweet, and a longtime favorite.

 vegetarianvegan